lucee/lucee-docs/docs/04.guides/04.cookbooks/42.Query_returntype/page.md

 ---
 ## Query return type ##

-This document explains the diferent return types for a query with some examples.
+This document explains the different return types for a query with some examples.

 ### Example 1: query ###